jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Building the Bridge

-Once you realize humans must evolve like any other creature but can't evolve biologically, this new philosophy falls into place: technological evolution is the plot of human existence.
+Once you realize humans must evolve but can't evolve biologically, this new philosophy falls into place: technological evolution is the plot of human existence.
 But the storytelling that connects us to good tools also keeps us loyal to old ones.
-Therefore, we're often masked from the fact our only path to success is dropping old ways of Life and evolving new ones.
+So, we're often masked from the fact our only path to success is dropping old ways of Life and starting anew.

 Once our food, shelter, water, security are secure, our biology tells us to defend what we have.
-The well-fed polar bears aren't the ones thinking of making changes.
-Thus, each authority figure of today has the incentive to antagonize new tools.
+The well-fed polar bears aren't the ones looking for new food sources.
+Thus, each person who gets paid via Industrial Age tools instinctually antagonizes new tools.
+We thus have lots of stepmothers in our body politic.

-Because we don't believe in techvolution, power brokers can us stories to distract hungry polar bears from searching new resources.
-But, the human species only prospers via technology that lives according to its own Life cycle.
-There are thus many stepmothers in our body politic today.

-Antagonists way of life is based on industrial age technology like broadcast radio and television, school libraries and lecture halls, corporate offices and meeting rooms, transportation by car or truck, suburban housing, and so on down the mass-marketing list.
+Industrial Age way of life is based around technology like broadcast radio and television, school libraries and lecture halls, corporate offices and meeting rooms, car and truck transportation, suburban housing and home remodeling, and so on down the mass-marketing list.
 All these one-size-fits-all adaptations are past their shelf-life and are no longer levers of power empowering users to climb ladders in the game of evolution.

 So we don't climb the ladder to the Internet Age.